 The hospital director may notify peace officers that an individual is subject to being returned to the hospital.
-Upon notification by the hospital director, a peace officer must take the individual into protective custody and return the individual to the hospital unless contrary directions have been given by the hospital director.
+Upon notification by the hospital director, a peace officer must take the individual into protective custody.

+The peace officer also must return the individual to the hospital unless contrary directions have been given by the hospital director.
+The bill deletes this provision.

-Under the bill, the hospital director also could notify a security transport officer that an individual was subject to being returned to the hospital.
-Additionally, the hospital director could arrange for a security transport officer to transport the individual to the hospital.
+Under the bill, the hospital director also may notify a security transport officer that an individual was subject to being returned to the hospital.
+Additionally, after the individual is taken into protective custody, a police officer or security transport officer must transport the individual to a hospital.